-Common cosmetic toxicants to avoid when selecting beauty products.
+Cosmetic toxicants to avoid when selecting hair care products

 Ethanolamine Compounds are synthetic surfactants used in soaps, shampoos, conditioners, lotions, creams, eyeliners, mascara, fragrances and sunscreens.
 Diethanolamine (DEA) is used as an emulsifier in shampoos, cleaners, and detergents.
 Triethanolamine (TEA) is used as a fragrance, pH adjuster and emulsifying agent.
 When ethanolamines are combined with nitrogen releasing preservatives, they can form nitrosamines.
 DEA and nitrosamines known carcinogens listed in the Prop 65 database.
 Ingredients to avoid include: DEA, MEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate.

-Formaldehyde and formaldehyde releasing preservatives are often used in water-based skin and hair products.
+Formaldehyde and formaldehyde releasing preservatives are often used in water-based skin and hair products, especially those that coat the hair.
 Formaldehyde has been linked to cancer and allergic reactions of the skin, eyes and lungs.
 Formaldehyde releasing preservatives include: Quaternium-15, DMDM hydantoin, Methyl-chloroisothiazolinone and Methyl-isothiazolinone, imidazolidinyl urea, diazolidinyl urea, polyoxymethylene urea, carbamide-formaldehyde copolymer, urea adduct, polyoxylin, sodium hydroxymethylglycinate, arisen FS017, 2-bromo-2-nitropropane-1,3-diol (bromopol) and glyoxal.

 Parabens are very common in personal care products that contain significant amounts of water such as shampoos, conditioners, lotions and facial and shower cleansers because they discourage the growth of microbes.
 Parabens are easily absorbed by the skin and have been linked to breast and skin cancers, endocrine disruption, and reproductive and developmental toxicity.
 Look for: ethylparaben, butylparaben, methylparaben, propylparaben, isobutylparaben, isopropylparaben.

 Synthetic detergents used as binders, solvents, emollients, plasticizers, bases, carriers, emulsifiers and dispersants.
-They cause many allergic reactions and may contain the carcinogenic contaminant, Dioxane.
+They make it easier for chemicals to penetrate the skin, may cause allergic reactions and may contain the carcinogenic contaminant, Dioxane.

 Pesticides such as DDT, dieldrin, and lindane are frequently found in cosmetic-grade plant-based ingredients; this is why I choose products made with organically grown ingredients.